John Coughlin (police officer): Biography

 When Arnold Rothstein was shot and killed in the Park Central Hotel on November 4, 1928, Coughlin and his detectives were unable to find any suspects in the Broadway area who might have had a motive to kill Rothstein.
 The investigation stalled and charges of police laxity and indifference were made by the press.
 The implications, then compared to the police complicity in the 1912 murder of Herman Rosenthal, created such a scandal that then Police Commissioner Joseph Warren, a former law partner of Mayor James J. Walker, resigned due to ill health.

 His successor, Grover A. Whalen, immediately began investigations accusing a number of senior police officials of police inaction in regards to the Rothstein murder.
 Half a dozen officers would become victims of Whalen's actions.
 Coughlin and Chief Inspector William J. Lahey, then head of the uniformed force, were both removed from their commands on December 19 and eventually forced into retirement.
-Coughlin publicly defended his conduct during the murder investigation and pointed out that Commissioner Whalen was never able make any more progress then he did, with the case remaining unsolved.
+Coughlin publicly defended his conduct during the murder investigation and pointed out that Commissioner Whalen was never able make any more progress than he did, with the case remaining unsolved.

 Coughlin was later hired as chief investigator for the Johns-Manville Corporation and held the post until 1949.
 He died at his Lexington Avenue home after a long illness on the morning of September 30, 1951, survived by his nephew and only living relative William Poling.